 Can my other children visit me at the hospital?

-For more information and to book please refer to our Education and Classes page on our maternity website.
+Please refer to our Education and Classes page on our maternity website for the details.

 Do I need to call ahead before coming to the Maternity Unit?

-Can I have my partner AND another support person or doula with me during childbirth?
+Can I have my partner AND another support person with me during childbirth?

 Can I still visit my baby in the Nursery?